What is POS Menu Management ?

 Plum POS supports this by treating the menu as the backbone of operations, not an afterthought.

-When systems carry the complexity, restaurants gain clarity, control, and confidence to grow without chaos.
+When systems carry complexity, restaurants gain clarity, control, and confidence to grow without chaos.

-POS menu management ensures that only active items with correct prices and applicable modifiers are available for ordering across channels.
-When staff select items from a structured menu, orders flow directly to the kitchen without manual interpretation.
+POS menu management ensures that only active items with correct prices and valid modifiers are available for ordering across all channels.
+When staff select items from a structured menu, orders flow directly to the kitchen without manual intervention.
 This removes guesswork and significantly reduces wrong or incomplete orders.

 POS helps in digital menu updates by allowing restaurants to make changes in one central system.
 When an item is added, removed, or repriced, the update reflects instantly across billing screens, ordering channels, and kitchen tickets.
 This saves time and prevents mismatched menus during service hours.